shrik3/rustubs/README.md

 - The "OO" (objekt orientiert) aspect is torn.
 The OOP concept creates an illusion that "data" and "code" magically belong to "object", which is never the case.
   I personally prefer NOT to use too much OOP in system programming.
-- The "startup" code is borrowed from the OOStuBS labs @ TU Dresden.
-This is why you are still seeing "all rights reserved" instead of a copy-left license.
-  I'll do the clean-room rewrite as soon as possible.

 **Relationship w. [rstubs](https://www.sra.uni-hannover.de/Lehre/WS23/L_BST/rdoc/rstubs/)**
 NONE.
 This project has nothing to do the Uni Hannover rstubs project, a OOStuBS